cherry-nft/eliza/docs/notes/artcade-vectors.md

 ✅ We haven't properly implemented the VectorPatternStorage with Eliza's DatabaseAdapter ✅ Missing proper database table creation with vector extension ✅ Pattern similarity function not implemented
+✅ Using Eliza's embedded cache system
+✅ Using Eliza's cache TTL and invalidation

 Pattern Approval System:
 ❌ No staging area for patterns before approval
 ❌ Missing approval metadata in pattern storage